The measuring systems of the wire tension for the MEG II Drift Chamber by means of the resonant frequency technique: Measurements and results

 The fit parameters (exponential time constant, saturation constant, amplitude and period of the oscillating pattern) are reported in table \ref{tab:finalfit}.

-At the beginning of period b) (day $90$) the contribution of the exponential term is $\approx 0.06~{\rm Hz}$, confirming our assumption that the timing dependence of the resonant frequency in the timing interval used to determine the temperature correction was marginal with respect to the temperature dependence.
-The saturation constant is consistent with zero within one sigma, showing that the temperature corrections are adequate, at least on average.
-If one converts the modulation amplitude from frequency to tension the fitted value corresponds to $\left( 0.03 \div 0.04 \right)~{\rm g}$, largely within our precision requirements on the knowledge of the wire tension.
+At the beginning of period b) the contribution of the exponential term is $\sim0.07~{\rm g}$, confirming our assumption that the timing dependence of the resonant frequency (and therefore of the tension) in the timing interval used to determine the temperature correction was marginal with respect to the temperature dependence.
+The saturation constant is $\sim-0.01~{\rm g}$, showing that the temperature corrections are adequate, at least on average.
+The modulation amplitude is $46~{\rm mg}$ in the frequency, largely within our precision requirements on the knowledge of the wire tension.
 The origin of the modulation is not yet explained but, as already noted, it has no significant effects on the accuracy of the measurement.
 We tried also a simpler fit without the modulation term; the results for the exponential time constant and the saturation constant are in good agreement with that reported in table \ref{tab:finalfit}.
-Including the modulation term in the fit has the advantage of providing a quantitative estimate of the resonant frequency (and then of the wire tension) stability; the resonant frequency looks pretty stable within small fluctuations on a timing scale of (at least) several months.
+Including the modulation term in the fit has the advantage of providing a quantitative estimate of the wire tension stabilities; both look pretty stable within small fluctuations on a timing scale of (at least) several months.

+Finally we show in figure \ref{fig:tensvstimesold} the mechanical tension of the four Al$2024$ soldered wires with time after the application of temperature corrections.

+As one can see, after the initial (expected) decrease, all wires exhibit a stable behaviour of the mechanical tension as a function of time, with oscillation amplitudes $< 0.2~{\rm g}$, which fit well our required precision.
+Moreover, the distribution of the tension values for day $> 100$ is, wire by wire, pretty gaussian, with a standard deviation in the range $\left( 0.12\textendash0.15 \right)~{\rm g}$, again well within our requests.